zjkmxy/prof-zhang-philo/README.md

     - The real world is not simply Alice talking to Bob.
     - In that days people know nothing about "immutable data".
 * Privacy is a losing battle.
+* (DDoS) The problem is it's getting worse with time, and we don't have solutions better than 20 years ago.
+* You must not depend on lower layer's error reports for high-layer normal functioning, because it's optional.
+* Devil hides in details.
+* Nothing is for free.
+How they make money from you?